How to get to Kamikochi in Winter

 Enjoy a Winter World of Silence

-If you are prepared for the trek, the scenery in Kamikochi in the wintertime is unmatched.
-Without the crowds, the silence is profound and breathtaking.
-Around this time, the 梓川 (Azusa River) is emerald green against the stark white snow, and the Hotaka mountain range towers above, glistening in ice.
+If you are well prepared for the hike, the scenery in Kamikochi in the wintertime is truly unmatched.
+Without the crowds, the silence can sometimes feel profound and even breathtaking.
+Around this time, the 梓川 (Azusa River) begins to show an emerald green color against the stark white snow; with the Hotaka mountain range towering above it, it makes the perfect winter scenery.

 Key Spots:

-• Taisho Pond: In winter, the famous withered trees stand in a frozen lake (though the water often doesn’t fully freeze due to geothermal activity, creating a mystical mist).
+• Taisho Pond: In winter, the famous withered trees stand in a frozen lake (however, the water often doesn’t fully freeze due to geothermal activity, and instead creates a mystical-like mist).

-• Kappa Bridge: The iconic suspension bridge is covered in snow, offering the perfect photo of the mountains.
+• Kappa Bridge: The iconic suspension bridge is covered in snow, offering a perfect photo of the mountains.

 For more detailed information on the hiking trails in winter: check here